MahirMahdi/gamezone-marketing-channel-analysis/readme.md

 However, the dataset doesn't include marketing spend or budget information, so measuring ROI is not possible.

-That's why I focused on customer value and revenue volume proxy metrics to identify which channels have higher business impact.
+That's why I focused on customer value and channel contribution proxy metrics to identify which channels have higher business impact.

 ---

 ## 2. Executive Summary

-This analysis evaluated acquisition channel performance to determine which channels drive the highest customer value versus the greatest revenue scale.
+This analysis evaluated channel performance to determine which channels drive the highest customer value versus the greatest revenue scale.
 Due to the absence of marketing spend data, performance was assessed using proxy metrics including Average Revenue per Customer (ARPC), Repeat Customer Rate (RCR), Average Order Value (AOV), and channel share of total revenue and customers.

 The results reveal a clear value–scale tradeoff:

-**_Affiliate_** drives the strongest per-customer value, with the highest ARPC, AOV, and repeat purchase rate.
+**_`Affiliate`_** drives the strongest per-customer value, with the highest ARPC, AOV, and repeat purchase rate.
 However, it contributes less than 5% of total revenue due to limited customer acquisition volume.

-**_Direct_** accounts for approximately 80% of both customers and total revenue, making it the dominant revenue driver.
-However, its per-customer value metrics are lower than **_Affiliate_**, suggesting scale rather than superior customer quality drives its impact.
+**_ `Direct`_** accounts for approximately 80% of both customers and total revenue, making it the dominant revenue driver.
+However, its per-customer value metrics are lower than **_`Affiliate`_**.

-**_Email_** demonstrates strong retention performance, indicating effective lifecycle marketing influence despite low order value and moderate revenue contribution.
+**_`Email`_** demonstrates strong retention performance, indicating effective lifecycle marketing influence despite low order value and moderate revenue contribution.

-Overall, **_Affiliate_** appears to attract higher-value customers but lacks scale, while Direct dominates revenue contribution but may reflect attribution or brand-driven traffic effects.
+Overall, **_`Affiliate`_** appears to attract higher-value customers but lacks scale, while Direct dominates revenue contribution but may reflect attribution or brand-driven traffic effects.
 So strategic decisions should balance customer quality with acquisition volume and validate attribution accuracy before reallocating investment.

 ## 3. Business Objective

-**Primary Question**
+### **Primary Question**

-> We’re investing across a bunch of channels, but leadership keeps asking which ones are actually worth the money.
-Can you help us understand how different channels perform—not just in volume, but in quality?
+***We’re investing across a bunch of channels, but leadership keeps asking which ones are actually worth the money.
+Can you help us understand how different channels perform—not just in volume, but in quality?***

-**Constraints**

-- No spend/cost data available

-- Attribution inconsistencies in some records

 ---